#6 - What Are The Hebrew's

 Purim is NOT a Sabbath and is NOT a High Holy Day!

 PURIM, the Festival Of Lots, is not a God-established, God-ordained Feast / Festival.
-PURIM is not mentioned in Torah (The Law Of God), the first 5 books of Tenach, the Hebrew's Holy Scriptures (The Old Testament, in Christian Bibles), and it is not even mentioned in the historical Book Of Esther.
+PURIM is not mentioned in Torah (The Law Of God), the first 5 books of Tanakh, the Hebrew's Holy Scriptures (The Old Testament, in Christian Bibles), and it is not even mentioned in the historical Book Of Esther.
 PURIM is a later-established celebration to commemorate a feast and the subsequent victorious events recorded in The Book Of Esther.
 Since PURIM could fall on any day of the week, other than a routine, weekly, Saturday Sabbath, there is no special, God-ordained "Holy-Day" or Sabbath on PURIM, because it is a tradition-based celebration instituted by men, not by God.

 Click Here - For More Information About Purim

-Click Here - View The Hebrew Calendar For The Jewish Year 5768 (Sep.
-2007 - Sep.
-2008)
+Click Here - View The Current Hebrew Calendar

 Hebrew-Related Resources: